Questions & Answers about Organ and

-The Donor Registry is a database that documents an individual’s decision to be organ, tissue and eye donors.
-The information you provide is entered into a secure and confidential database that is only accessed by organ, tissue and eye recovery professionals to determine an individual’s donation decision.
+The Donor Registry is a database that documents an individual’s decision to be an organ and tissue donor.
+The information you provide is entered into a secure and confidential database that is only accessed by organ and tissue recovery professionals to determine an individual’s donation decision.
+Your decision to be a donor does not impact the quality of care you receive if you are sick or injured.
 The professionals who are responsible for your medical treatment, including hospital staff and emergency medical technicians, do not have access to this information.
-You can register in-person at the DMV, or any DMV license partner office, or online at www.RegisterMe.org
+You can register in-person at the DMV, or any DMV license partner office, or online through the DMV website

 If I sign up at DMV, is that enough?

 Yes!
-Once you sign up at a DMV service location, no further action is required.
-The purpose of the donor registry is to support your decision to give the gift of life.
+Once you sign up with the DMV, no further action is required.
+The purpose of the Donor Registry is to support your decision to give the gift of life.
 If you are a registered donor, you have given your authorization to donate organs and tissues.
 The Uniform Anatomical Gift Act (UAGA), a law that gives individuals the right to donate organs and tissues, protects an individual’s donation decision.